Shop now & save up to 80% on medication

 Share Post:

-If you are asking what is Retatrutide, the short answer is that it is an investigational drug candidate being studied for obesity and type 2 diabetes.
-It is called a triple agonist (three-receptor activator) because it is designed to activate GLP-1, GIP, and glucagon receptors.
+If you are asking what is Retatrutide, the direct answer is that it is an investigational drug candidate being studied for obesity, type 2 diabetes, and related metabolic outcomes.
+It is called a triple agonist because it is designed to activate three receptor pathways: GLP-1, GIP, and glucagon.
 That matters because many current metabolic medicines target one or two of these pathways, not all three.

 Retatrutide is still a research-stage therapy.
 It should not be treated as an approved prescription option, a proven replacement for current diabetes care, or a medicine to use outside regulated medical supervision.